 ECLIPSE is a prospective, randomized one to one (1:1), multi-center trial designed to evaluate vessel preparation with the Diamondback 360® Coronary Orbital Atherectomy System (OAS) Classic Crown compared to conventional balloon angioplasty technique prior to stent implantation for the treatment of severely calcified coronary artery lesions.

-- Approximately 2,000 patients with severely calcified coronary lesions will be enrolled at up to 60 sites in the U.S.
+- Approximately 2,000 patients with severely calcified coronary lesions will be enrolled at approximately 150 sites in the U.S.

 - Co-Primary Endpoints:

-- Acute MSA defined as in-stent minimal cross-sectional area as assessed at the conclusion of the procedure in the imaging cohort
+- Acute MSA defined as in-stent minimal cross-sectional area as assessed by OCT at the conclusion of the procedure in the OCT imaging cohort.

-- 1-year target vessel failure (TVF) defined as the composite of cardiac death, target vessel related myocardial infarction, or clinically driven target vessel revascularization
+- 1-year target vessel failure (TVF) defined as the composite of cardiac death, target vessel related myocardial infarction, or ischemia-driven target vessel revascularization.

 - Secondary Endpoints:

-- Procedural Success defined as the composite of successful stent delivery with final Core Lab defined TIMI flow 3 and angiographic in-stent diameter stenosis [DS] ≤ 20%, and with the absence of any of the following: stent loss, cross-over to alternative strategy, coronary perforation, or intra-procedural death.
+- Procedural Success defined as successful stent delivery with final Core Lab defined TIMI flow 3 and angiographic in-stent diameter stenosis [DS] ≤ 20%, and with the absence of any of the following: stent loss, coronary perforation, or intra-procedural death.

-- Strategy success defined by Procedural Success without crossover or stent loss.
+- Strategy success defined by Procedural Success without crossover to alternative treatment.